It’s our city, our time.

 Who is involved?

-Various stakeholder groups will be convened to inform specific aspects of the plan.
-These groups include business leaders, neighborhood associations, real estate professionals and developers, education professionals, students, and young professionals, among others.
+Various stakeholder groups will convene to inform specific aspects of the plan.
+These groups include business leaders, neighborhood associations, real estate professionals and developers, education professionals, students, and young professionals.

 Input and feedback

-City staff will support and help to coordinate the work of all other groups local knowledge and expertise.
+City staff will support and help coordinate the work of all other groups’ local knowledge and expertise.